-What Do I Do If Social Security Stops my Benefits Because I am a "Fleeing Felon"?
+What if Social Security Stops My Benefits Because I Am a “Fleeing Felon”?

 Authored By: Northwest Justice Project

 - So how does an outstanding warrant affect my eligibility for SSA benefits now?

 - Does being a fleeing felon affect my other public benefits?

 - Does being a fleeing felon affect benefits for my spouse and children?

 - What if I am a child and a fleeing felon?

 - I know that I have an outstanding warrant.
 Should I apply for benefits anyway?

 - How far back may SSA suspend my benefits?